rbowen/presentations/betterfm/slides.md

 Love is patient, love is kind ... it does not keep a record of offenses.
     (I Corinthians 13 - The Bible)

+Note:

+If you are able to forget the record of offenses, you have achieved tech support Zen

 ---